My Long, Strange Journey

 I SURVIVE AN AEROBATICS-RELATED ACCIDENT

-began normally enough.
-I was headed straight for the runway, but
+to the airport began normally enough.
+I was headed straight for

-realized too late that my speed was too high.
-I tried to correct,
+the runway, but realized too late that my speed was too high.
+I

-but it was too late.
-I hit, and ended up in a ditch.
+tried to correct, but it was too late.
+I hit, and ended up in a

-the icy entrance to the airport on my way to my second solo aerobatic
+my car, at the icy entrance to the airport on my way to my second

-flight.
-There’s an old adage in aviation that the drive to
+solo aerobatic flight.
+There’s an old adage in aviation that

-the airport is the most dangerous part of a flight.
-I seemed to
+the drive to the airport is the most dangerous part of a flight.

-what I was hoping for.
-It was cloudy, but the ceiling was a bit
+wasn’t what I was hoping for.
+It was cloudy, but the ceiling

-higher than the day before.
-I could do loops if I was careful and
+was a bit higher than the day before.
+I could do loops if I was

-the clouds stayed where they were.
-But what really concerned me
+careful and the clouds stayed where they were.
+But what really concerned

 It was all over the taxiways, and on some of the runway.
 Not what